 - process refinement

-- progressive automation
+- progressive automation and AI integration in software

 Why Kaizen Is Especially Effective for Maintenance